Cog-Creators/Red-DiscordBot/docs/autostart_systemd.rst

 .. warning:: If the service doesn't stop in the next 10 seconds, the process is killed.
     Check your logs to know the cause of the error that prevents the shutdown.

-To view Red’s log, you can acccess through journalctl:
+To view Red’s log, you can access through journalctl:

 :code:`sudo journalctl -u red@instancename`